 About <<Ensamble>>

-Ensamble: a sonic essay composed of 18 solenoids over 6 paintings by Pepe López and a palitero from Todasana crafted by drum luthier Armando Pantoja.
+Ensamble is an audio installation composed of 18 solenoids designed and programmed by Miguel La Corte over 6 paintings by Pepe López and a palitero drum from Todasana crafted by drum luthier Armando Pantoja.
+[More info on the installation here]

-Beyond this proposal, which presents a synthesis of convergence between sound and color through rhythm, what interests me most in this work is to abstract, present, and remind us that rhythm—its movement and temporality—is a basic function of communication; a fundamental element within any form of social synchronization.
-In other words, it’s a priceless point for understanding, through the pure and immaterial essence of sound, who we are and where we come from.
+Beyond this exercise of rhythmic convergence between sound and color, I aim to abstract a perhaps overlooked fact about rhythm: its movement and temporality is a basic function of communication; a fundamental element within any form of social synchronization.
+In other words, it’s a unique point for understanding, through the pure and immaterial essence of sound, who we are and where we come from.

 / PUN KA TUN KI - PUN KA TUN KI - PUN KA TUN KI - PU PU PU PU PUN KA K TUN KI /

-Natalio Galán, a Cuban musicologist and composer, explains (referring to some of the great rhythmic motifs known in Latin America, such as son, Latin jazz, and samba) that behind each of these lies a century of mystery—that is, pulses, vibrations, and movements that express the essence and emotional background of the very moment in which they were born.
-Rhythm marks time, and time marks rhythm.
+Natalio Galán[2], a Cuban musicologist and composer, explains (referring to some of the greatest rhythmic motifs known in Latin America, such as Son, Salsa, and Samba) that behind each of these lies a century of mystery—that is, pulses, vibrations, and movements that express the essence and emotional background of the very moment in which these rhythms were born.

-It’s no coincidence that the rise of the first mechanical clock, attributed to Pope Sylvester II, coincided with the development of musical notation by Guido of Arezzo.
-Both advances reflect the same medieval impulse to systematize, organize, and rationalize (quote Max Weber) typical elements of daily life that carry and display that (rhythmic) essence of their times.
+It’s no coincidence that the rise of the first mechanical clock, attributed to Pope Sylvester II, coincided with the development of the popularized musical notation system designed by Guido of Arezzo.
+Both advances reflect the same medieval impulse to systematize, organize, and rationalize (to quote Max Weber) typical elements of daily life that carry and display that (rhythmic) essence of their times.

-Contrary to the traditional notion that positions the steam engine as central to the development of this revolution, the clock was the piece that marked the beginning of the industrial era and all subsequent socio-technological revolutions.
+Contrary to the traditional notion that places the steam engine as the central element to ignite the development of the first industrial revolution, it was actually thanks to the clock and its ability to precisely time and configure labor, what marked the beginning of this era and all subsequent socio-technological revolutions.
+As a byproduct of precisely timed production processes, the portable watch then became much more accessible to the general public.

-The clock created a new mental model for time, enabling broader synchronization of human behavior.
-The clock began to center human daily life around the rules of strict mechanics, distancing us from the flexibility and variability of the natural world.
+The portable clock created a new mental model for time, enabling broader synchronization of human behavior.
+It also began to center human daily life around the rules of strict mechanics, distancing us from the flexibility and variability of the natural world.

 / AAAA EEEE AAAA IIIII AAAA - AAAA EEEE AAAA IIIII AAAA - AAAA EEEE AAAA IIIII AAAA /

-Thus, through the mechanical possibilities of solenoids, Ensemble presents rhythms that are universally traditional, presented in their essence: a collection of precise codes that, through their marking, make us feel our time.
+Through the mechanical possibilities of solenoids, Ensemble scrutinizes two traditional rhythms from the coastal town of Todasana, and presents them in a de-generative fashion, effectively destructuring these over time lapses of 12 minutes in an attempt to expose the inherent precise codes that, through their marking, make us feel our time.

-I think that through the sonic exercise present in Ensemble, each rhythm teaches us an understanding of the essential conditions that shape a time.
-That is, beyond seeing rhythm as a musical condition, we can understand how our music—through its rhythmic foundation—defines and expresses our social conditions, allowing us to grasp our time and its politics through its culture.
+That is, beyond seeing rhythm as a musical condition, we can understand how our music—through its rhythmic foundations—defines and expresses our social conditions, allowing us to grasp our time through its culture.

 / TAKA KATA KA - TAKA KATA KA - TAKA KATA KA - TEKE TETE KE /